Waveform-Analytics/measles_data/src/index.md

 Measles was declared eliminated in the United States in 2000, but in recent years, cases have started to rise again.
-Using data on measles cases and vaccination rates, we can get a better understanding of what's happening and better interpret what we see and hear from the current administration and from the media.
+Using data on measles cases and vaccination rates, we can get a better understanding of what's happening and more clearly interpret what we see and hear from the current administration and from the media.

 ```js